English | Français | Deutsch | Italiano | 繁 | 简

 We will retain your personal data for as long as is necessary to provide the relevant services, maintain business records to satisfy tax, legal and other regulatory requirements, and protect and defend against potential legal claims.

 In the context of our research and records on ownership of art objects to assist with checks on authenticity, provenance and title, we will keep this data for as long as the record is relevant to our legitimate business interests and the public interest.
+Please be aware that we do not remove or amend property titles or provenance information once published.
+Christie’s catalogues and lot pages are important resources for public research, market transparency and, where relevant, supporting object value and, as such, we consider that it is in the interests of sellers and buyers and the public more generally for the published provenance of a property to remain available online to the public indefinitely.
+We take this approach unless required otherwise by applicable law.

 7. How do we keep your personal data secure?